Yoga Therapy is…

 Q: I am an advanced yoga practitioner: is yoga therapy a form of “yoga for special needs”?

 A: No!
-Not only is Y.T. ideal to address wellness challenges that go beyond the physical, but it also is an opportunity to advance your practice by taking the focus off the more aesthetic approach of the form and delving deeper into the nuances of the inner and outer experience, allowing it to grow in depth and authenticity, perfecting it through detailed, extremely subtle explorations of familiar asana, in a realm where “less is more and slower is better”.
+Y.T. is an opportunity to advance your practice by taking the focus off the more aesthetic approach of form and effort, and delving deeper into the nuances of the inner and outer experience, allowing it to grow in depth and authenticity, perfecting it through detailed, extremely subtle explorations of familiar asana, in a realm where “less is more” and “slower is better”.

 Q: Are the teachings going to conflict with my existing spiritual beliefs?